sphinx-labs/stakingpool/Explainoor.md

 vaultIndex * fees(0.80) = userIndex.

 I am applying fees onto vaultIndex - which is denominated in 18 dp precision, as defined by our Moca token.
 So sensible to stick with that.

+## Contingencies

+Assuming something untoward happens, the primary concern is securing users' staked funds and to immediately pause emission of rewards.

+Calling `pause` achieves this and allows assessment of the situation to determine the best course of remediation action.

+The following would be the remediation actions available:
+    1. allow users to only withdraw principal staked assets (unclaimed rewards forgone)
+    2. allow users to withdraw both principal and unclaimed rewards accrued to date.

+Given that exploiting the rewards emissions mechanism is one of the highest probability attack vectors, it is sensible to follow the approach as laid out in option 1.
+Subsequently, a new pool and be deployed for continuation.

+Thus the contingency plan will be as follows:

+1. `pause`
+2. assess
+3. If sitrep deems a valid attack, call `freeze`.
+Else `unpause` for continuation.
+4. On `freeze`: user can withdraw staked assets via `emergencyExit`.
+5. If the scope of attack somehow incapacitates the withdrawal of principal assets, we would need an admin emergency function: `recoverERC20`, `recoverNft`--> (legal will have issues?)

+>Note that pool and vault indexes will NOT be updated to brought in-line with the present time.  - in the event of an emergency.

+### Unpausing for continuation

+Assuming false positive:

+1. `unpause`
+2. `updateVault`: some random vault, poolIndex will also be updated.

+In this flow, operation continues as per normal.
+The time delay between pausing and unpausing will not affect(truncate) the rewards emitted by the pool.
+This is due to the manner in which the poolIndex is  updated via timeDelta.

+The only material impact would be that during the paused period users cannot claim rewards and stake assets.
+Essentially, a 'lost' period of activity.

+## Gas Opt

+No time.